Houston, TX · Regional Report

 Co-Hosted with

-The regional system that turns heavy industry investment into operating capacity — anchored by oilfield equipment manufacturers, petrochemical facilities, aerospace operations, and industrial automation firms across the greater Houston metro.
+The regional system that turns heavy industry investment into operating capacity — anchored by oilfield equipment manufacturers, petrochemical facilities, aerospace operations, defense maritime shipyards, and industrial automation firms across the Houston–Galveston–Port Arthur corridor.

 3.46M